arthur-georget/TicTacToe/README.md

 # A TicTacToe game
 There's a list of size 9 that can store " ", "O" or "X".
 At first, the user choose how many players will play.
+Then he/she chooses which symbol he wants to play with.
 He/she can choose between 1p and 2p.
 The empty list is displayed on three lines in the console.
 The players play one at a time.
 They have to choose an **empty** cell containing " " from 0 to 8.